JinnZ2/JinnZ2/README.md

-🌱 Scaling Philosophy (Lichen Model)
+🌱 Scope and Scaling Philosophy (Lichen Model)

 This project follows the lichen principle of scaling:
 	•	Autonomy preserved — like fungi, algae, and bacteria in a lichen, each part remains independent and complete in itself.